DanOrrestig/dtm_replacer/README.md

 run 'python replacer.py' at the prompt

 Use:
-paste the code with variables in the textbox and press ok. copy that and run in the external program
+paste the code with variables in the textbox and press "Ok" ...the processed code is added to the clipboard... paste it in the external program and run